viniciusrplima/ecommerce/README.md

 need to disable constraints.

 After this, create the databases for the system.
-Create the test database with `test` prefix to enable for the database cleaner to clear all tables ensuring that it is not the production database.
+Create the test database with `test` suffix to enable for the database cleaner to clear all tables ensuring that it is not the production database.